nv-legate/legate.core/BUILD.md

 Only necessary if you wish to run on multiple nodes.

-Environments created using the `--openmpi` flag of `generate-conda-envs.py` will contain the (generic) build of OpenMPI that is available on conda-forge.
-You may need/prefer to use a more specialized build, e.g. the one distributed by [MOFED](https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/), or one provided by your HPC vendor.
-In that case you should use an environment file generated with `--no-openmpi`.
+We suggest that you avoid using the generic build of OpenMPI available on conda-forge.
+Instead prefer an MPI installation provided by your HPC vendor, or from system-wide distribution channels like apt/yum and [MOFED](https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/), since these will likely be more compatible with (and tuned for) your particular system.

+If you want to use the OpenMPI distributed on conda-forge, use an environment file created by `generate-conda-envs.py` using the `--openmpi` flag.

 Legate requires a build of MPI that supports `MPI_THREAD_MULTIPLE`.